Trade Policy Alert Services Compared: Which Catches Your Change

 Compliance Radar

 Compliance Radar is GingerControl's personalized trade policy alert service.
-It launched in May 2026 and is the first-of-its-kind closed-loop tariff alert system.
+It is currently in private beta and is the first-of-its-kind closed-loop tariff alert system.

 What it does well: Matches every alert to the specific HTS codes in your imported or exported catalog.
-When Section 122 modifies the rate on 6109.10, the alert goes to importers of 6109.10 products, not to everyone subscribed to Section 122 news.
+When a Section 232 auto-parts inclusion adds a subheading you import, or Section 122 modifies the rate on a Chapter 87 line, the alert goes to importers of that code, not to everyone subscribed to Section 232 or Section 122 news.
 Each alert pairs with recommended actions (file a protest, request a refund, evaluate reclassification, reroute sourcing) drawn from current CBP procedures.

-How the closed loop works: Compliance Radar reads your classification history from the GingerControl platform, monitors Federal Register, CSMS, USTR proclamations, and CROSS ruling updates, matches each policy change against your specific codes, and sends the alert with a pre-built action plan.
+How the closed loop works: Compliance Radar reads your classification history from the GingerControl platform, monitors five sources (Federal Register, CSMS, White House and USTR proclamations, and CBP CROSS ruling updates), matches each policy change against your specific codes, and sends the alert with a pre-built action plan.
 The user closes the loop by acting on the alert through the same platform, with the action documented for reasonable care evidence.

 Honest tradeoffs: